heffenauer/Overview-of-University-App-Project-Rapid-Repair/README.md

 4.4 Service Booking Page

+ If users are already logged into their account, they can proceed with booking.
+However, if they aren't logged in, they are redirected to the Login/Registration Page where they can either create a new account or log in.
+Once logged in or registered, users can move back through the service list and perform the booking.

 After selecting the appropriate service, users are directed to the Service Booking Page where they can enter booking information.
 This includes
 * Input field for the desired date of the service
 * Input field for the desired time for the service to be completed
 * Input field for any special requests users might have

- If users are already logged into their account, they can proceed with booking.
-However, if they aren't logged in, they are redirected to the Login/Registration Page where they can either create a new account or log in.
-Once logged in or registered, users can continue with the booking process.

 ### 5. Technical Requirements